esdc-esac-esa-int/pyesasky/README.md

 # Requirements

-Jupyter and node.
+Jupyter and node.js

 Jupyter comes together with anaconda.

+For node.js:

+If you use conda, you can get it with:

+conda install -c conda-forge nodejs

+If you use Homebrew on Mac OS X:

-To install node run the following command:
+brew install node

-$ pip install npm
+You can also download Node.js from the Node.js website https://nodejs.org/ and install it directly.

 # Installation